Psychosynthesis: Subpersonalities

-Subpersonalities based in the personal unconscious form a central strand in psychosynthesis thinking.
+Subpersonalities form a central strand in psychosynthesis thinking.
 'One of the first people to have started really making use of subpersonalities for therapy and personal growth was Roberto Assagioli', psychosynthesis reckoning that 'subpersonalities exist at various levels of organization, complexity, and refinement' throughout the mind.
 A five-fold process of recognition, acceptance, co-ordination, integration, and synthesis 'leads to the discovery of the Transpersonal Self, and the realization that that is the final truth of the person, not the subpersonalities'.